 Jaime Watt is the Executive Chairman of Navigator Ltd. He specializes in complex public strategy issues, serving both domestic and international clients in the corporate, professional services, not-for-profit, and government sectors.

 Widely regarded as Canada’s leading high stakes communications strategist, he is a trusted advisor to boards of directors, business and professional leaders as well as political leaders at all three levels of government across Canada.
 Jaime has led ground-breaking election campaigns that have transformed politics because of their boldness and creativity.

 Currently, Jaime chairs the board of OCAD University and the Literary Review of Canada.
-He serves on the boards of many organizations including the Canada Institute of the Woodrow Wilson Center for Scholars in Washington, D.C., St. Michael’s Hospital Foundation in Toronto, the Shaw Festival in Niagara on the Lake.
+As well, he serves on the board of University Health Network and the Shaw Festival in Niagara on the Lake.

 Deeply involved with efforts to promote equality and human rights issues, he was the inaugural recipient of Egale’s Lifetime Achievement Award and has been awarded the Queen’s Golden and Diamond Jubilee medals for service to the community.
 He recently received Out on Bay Street’s Leader to be Proud of Award.
-Jaime has been elected to the College of Fellows of the Royal Canadian Geographical Society, is a Toronto Heritage Companion, and was recently named one of Toronto’s most influential citizens.
+Jaime has been elected to the College of Fellows of the Royal Canadian Geographical Society, is a Toronto Heritage Companion, and was named one of Toronto’s most influential citizens.

 A highly regarded speaker, Jaime appears often as a public affairs commentator in the media.
 He is a regular contributor to all CBC platforms across Canada.
 He also writes a weekly column for The Toronto Star and is a Policy Magazine contributing writer.